Law Forward

 Law Forward is an American non-profit legal advocacy organization based in Madison, Wisconsin.
 Jeff Mandell and Doug Poland founded Law Forward in October 2020.
 Poland was notable for his role as a lead trial attorney in Gill v.
 Whitford, a major 2018 U.S. Supreme Court case involving the constitutionality of partisan gerrymandering.

 Law Forward is currently headquartered in Madison, Wisconsin.

 History

-Law Forward was founded by Jeff Mandell, who serves as its General Counsel and President, as well as Doug Poland, who served as its Litigation Director.
+Law Forward was founded by Jeff Mandell, who serves as its General Counsel and President, as well as Doug Poland, who serves as its Litigation Director.

 Law Forward's original staff attorney in 2020 was Mel Barnes.
 In 2023, she became Chief Legal Counsel for Wisconsin Governor Tony Evers.
 She has written reports with Norm Eisen, Norman Ornstein, Jeff Mandell, and others.

 In 2021, Law Forward requested Milwaukee County District Attorney John T. Chisholm to launch an investigation on Republicans who had sent fraudulent electoral college certifications for Donald Trump during the 2020 U.S. Presidential elections.

 In January 2022, Law Forward also appealed a judge's order barring Wisconsin ballot drop boxes for the February 15 election.
 Another one of Law Forward's ongoing cases in 2022 seeks to reinstate voters after their registrations were deactivated.